FSTDT/more-interesting/README.md

 ### Tagging

-All posts need at least one tag and at most four.
+More Interesting additionally will allow you to mark a post as something you authored, which gives it a small boost.

-Because More Interesting is designed to be a news site, with no specific "tech" focus, it allows tags to be completely user-driven.
-There is also no penalty associated with particular tags, other than the fact that users can filter certain tags out.
+The self-authorship boost will be optional, so some server operators can remove it.

-More Interesting additionally allows you to mark a post as something you authored, which gives it a small boost.
+It will require you to have at least one tag, though that's not implemented yet.

 Copying hats from lobsters (essentially, allowing someone to tag their post with a flair who's authenticity was vetted by the mods) also seems like a good idea.